Elkins High School (Missouri City, Texas): Cyber-bullying

 Girls from Elkins and the other Fort Bend High Schools of Dulles and Clements, were cyber-bullied in April 2010 on a Facebook page titled Whimsical Girls of FBISD.
 The page listed several female students on each school's "naughty" list.
 Police and the school district were unable to determine who was responsible for the page, but Facebook took the page down at the district's request.

-Blackface incident

-In late 2016, controversy erupted after a photo emerged of a white Elkins High School student in blackface.
-The photo appeared on Snapchat before spreading rapidly, eventually arriving on Twitter.
-The student, alleged to be a sophomore at the time of the incident, privated her Twitter account before deleting it outright.

-2020 Firearm incident

-On October 2, 2020, a 15-year-old student at Elkins was arrested for allegedly bringing a firearm to a junior varsity football game against Marshall High School.
-Principle Cindy Ward stated that an Elkins staff member swiftly isolated the individual and confiscated the weapon.
-Fort Bend ISD district police later took the student into custody without incident.

-2021 School shooting threat

-Shortly after the 2021 Oxford High School shooting, a verbal threat was made at the school.
+Advanced placement desks controversy

+In the 2022-2023 school year, Elkins had 1,609 students testing for Advanced Placement courses, an increase of 335 from the 2021-2022 school year.
+While students were taking AP exams in May, 2023, desks from classrooms were moved to the gymnasium, causing some classrooms to be short on desks, and forcing many students who were not testing for AP courses to sit on the floor.
+This incident caused uproar among the parents of the school.